Ronda sightseeing: top attractions and best things to do

 Historic Centre of Ronda

-One of the first points on your list should be the historic centre, which can transport you back in time with its narrow streets and traditional architecture.
+One of the first points on your list should be the historic centre, which will transport you back in time with its narrow streets and traditional architecture.

-Ideally located in the heart of the historic centre, Plaza del Socorro is a must-see for all tourists looking to experience the unique atmosphere of Andalucía.
+• Plaza del Socorro - the central square, a must-see for tourists who want to experience the atmosphere of Andalusia.

 When it comes to the must-do things to do in Ronda, the first one that comes to mind is the majestic Puente Nuevo (New Bridge), which is what tourists come here for.